14paxton/14paxton.github.io/HTML&CSS/HTML.md

 # TidBits

-## embed or load html file into html using object tag
+## embed, inject, or load an HTML file into HTML document using object tag

 ```html